oppolla/dual-model-dynamic-scaffold/README.md

 ## Configuration

-The system is highly configurable with parameters including:
+The system has some configurable parameters including:

 - Training intervals (default: 5 minutes)